fluxlog/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model, a programming API for HTML and XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.

 2. What is an event?

+The Event interface represents an event which takes place in the DOM.
+User interaction with a site, such as clicking a link is an event.

 3. What is an event listener?

+When we choose specific elements to react to specific events.
+An event listener is a procedure or function in a computer program that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+Because we can't use Array Methods on a nodelist.

 5. What is a component?

+Independent and reusable bits of code, can be used to build elments by sharing funcationality and styling.

 ### Git Set up